naturale0/naturale0.github.io/about.md

 This blog is about some random interesting/important statistical ideas I encounter while studying.

 I also run [an Instagram account](https://instagram.com/stat.today), just to recall short ideas on statistics.
-You can also see the posts uploaded on instagram from "stat.today" category of this blog.
+You can also see the posts uploaded there from "stat.today" category of this blog.

-Hope to see my knowledge helping someone (including future self!).
+Hope my knowledge helps someone (including future self!).